vltansky/explain-changes-mcp/README.md

 ---

-## What is this?

-When an AI agent makes code changes, it usually just tells you what it did in text.
-This MCP gives the agent a better way to communicate: **a visual diff with annotations**.
+## The Problem

+Code review has become one of the biggest bottlenecks in AI-assisted development.
+AI agents can generate multi-file changes in seconds, but **understanding what was done still takes time**.

+You end up jumping between:
+- The chat (where AI explained what it did)
+- The diff (where the actual changes are)
+- Your mental model (trying to connect the two)

+## The Solution

+After your AI completes a task, it calls this MCP to generate a visual diff with **inline annotations that appear directly next to the code**.
+The explanations live where they belong — in the diff itself.

 ```
-AI makes changes to your code
-       ↓
-AI calls show_diff_explanation
-       ↓
-Browser opens with diff + AI's annotations inline
+AI makes changes → AI calls show_diff_explanation → Browser opens with annotated diff
 ```

-The AI can highlight the important lines and explain what each change does — right next to the code.
+Works on any git diff: commits, PRs, branches.
+Ask follow-up questions right from the action buttons.

 ---